LevanArabuli/persistgraphql/README.md

 # PersistGraphQL

-`persistgraphql` is a simple build tool that enables query whitelisting and persisted queries for GraphQL projects that use statically analyze-able GraphQL queries.
+`persistgraphql` is a build tool that enables query whitelisting and persisted queries for GraphQL projects that use statically analyze-able GraphQL queries.

 It scans a code directory and extracts GraphQL query documents from `.graphql` files.
 It then assigns these queries ID values/hashes and produces a JSON file which maps from queries to hashes/IDs.
 This map can then be used by the client and server to perform query whitelisting, query lookups (i.e. client only sends the hash/id, the server just looks up the corresponding query), etc.

-The npm package also provides a network interface for [Apollo Client](https://github.com/apollostack/apollo-client) that manages the query lookups in `persistgraphql/lib/browser`.
-To see how to extract the queries on the server, see the [code snippets](#server-side) below.

 # Installation
 For only the CLI tool: